 - Understanding and awareness of professional and business issues pertinent to AUGS’ members

 - Positive attitude (Optimistic, fun, respectful, tolerant, inclusive)

 Nominees will be asked to demonstrate consistent commitment to AUGS by providing specific information confirming their service in their personal statement.
-The ideal nominee will have:

 To ensure that the Board’s composition is balanced and strengthened by differences among members regarding race, gender, age, professional and institutional disciplines, geographical regions and practice areas, the Governance Committee encourages nominations that will provide diversity on the Board.
 As such, each year the Board will identify specific skills and/or representation (practice setting, geographic region, professional disciplines, etc.), that will strengthen the Board based upon the current Board composition and strategic and diversity goals of the Society.

 Guiding principles for service on the AUGS Board of Directors have also been implemented to avoid conflicts of interest.
 Nominees will be asked to disclose any potential conflicts of interest for review by the Governance Committee following submission of their nomination.
 The Governance Committee will review nominations for the following conflicts of interest:

 - Nominees who are or will be serving as a board member on a related, professional medical society (AAGL, ICS, IUGA, SGS, SUFU) are not eligible for simultaneous AUGS Board service.

 - Nominees for Vice President may not have conflicts with companies during his/her term of service.
 Financial relationships from entities whose sole purpose is medical education (e.g. book and journal publishers, UptoDate, ACGME approved CME, etc.) is allowed but must be disclosed and if the relationship could reasonably be seen to overlap with the interests, missions, and values of AUGS may require management.
 Research support is not considered a conflict of interest.